ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupUsersApi.md

 <a name="organisationgroupusersgetorganisationgroupusers"></a>
 # **OrganisationGroupUsersGetOrganisationGroupUsers**
-> CsApiApiResponseListUserForManagement OrganisationGroupUsersGetOrganisationGroupUsers (int? orgGroupId, string xChronosheetsAuth)
+> CSApiResponseListUserForManagement OrganisationGroupUsersGetOrganisationGroupUsers (int? orgGroupId, string xChronosheetsAuth)

 Get a collection of organisation group users that belong to an organisation group